-While we've been used to Google hosting annual Nexus launch events every year to give phone buyers a pure Android experience, we'll be witnessing the internet giant following the course by launching two new phones next month, except that the company doesn't like the Nexus name anymore.
-As per available leaks and rumours, the new phones will be named Pixel and Pixel XL.
+While we've been used to Google hosting annual Nexus launch events every year to give phone buyers a pure Android experience, today we witnessed the internet giant following the course by launching two new phones next month, except that the company doesn't like the Nexus name anymore.
+The new phones are named Pixel and Pixel XL.

-On the software front, Pixel and Pixel XL will run the latest Android 7.0 Nougat operating system, feature Allo and Duo- instant messaging and video calling apps, include a few new swipe-down and notification options and probably a few new toggles in settings.
+On the software front, Pixel and Pixel XL run the latest Android 7.0 Nougat operating system and feature Google's two new apps- Allo and Duo for instant messaging and video calling.
+Thanks to the latest operating system, the phones also feature swipe-down and notification options and a few new toggles in settings.
 The phones will be compatible with Google's Daydream VR and it is possible that Google may ship free Daydream View headsets with Pixel and Pixel XL purchases for a limited time.
-As per reports, Google will also be launching a new version of Chromecast which will support 4K content on October 4 along with Daydream View VR headset which may support apps like YouTube and HBO Now to begin with.

-Hardware-wise, Android Police claims that the 5-inch Pixel smartphone will arrive with a Full HD display, a 64-bit Quad Core processor, 32GB of internal storage, 4GB of RAM and a 2,770 mAh battery.
-According to LlabTooFeR, a leakster on Twitter specializing on ruining HTC's product surprises, both the larger 5.5-inch Pixel XL (Marlin) and the smaller 5-inch Pixel (Sailfish) phones will arrive with Sony's IMX378 (12 MP) main cameras and IMX179 (8 MP) front cameras.
-According to Forbes, the two phones are expected to be priced at $449 and $549 respectively for their 32GB variants.
+Hardware-wise, the 5-inch Pixel smartphone arrives featuring a Full HD display, a 64-bit octa-core Snapdragon 821 processor, 32GB to 128GB of internal storage, 4GB of RAM and a 2,770 mAh battery.
+Both the larger 5.5-inch Pixel XL, which was earlier code-named Marlin, and the smaller 5-inch Pixel (code-named Sailfish) phones come with Sony's IMX378 (12-MP) main cameras and IMX179 (8-MP) front cameras.